 - Rinse the asparagus and cut off the ends.

-- Lay out sheets of foil on a table to create your packets.
+- Lay out the sheets of foil on a table to create your packets.

 - Put four to five pieces of asparagus on each sheet.